Osteoporosis: Screening

-The U.S. Preventive Services Task Force (USPSTF) recommend that all women 65 years of age or older be screened by bone densitometry.
-Additionally they recommend screening younger women with risk factors.
+The U.S. Preventive Services Task Force (USPSTF) recommends that all women 65 years of age or older be screened by bone densitometry.
+Additionally, they recommend screening younger women with risk factors.
 There is insufficient evidence to make recommendations about the intervals for repeated screening and the appropriate age to stop screening.

-In men the harm versus benefit of screening for osteoporosis is unknown.
+In men, the harm versus benefit of screening for osteoporosis is unknown.
 Prescrire states that the need to test for osteoporosis in those who have not had a previous bone fracture is unclear.
 The International Society for Clinical Densitometry suggest BMD testing for men 70 or older, or those who are indicated for risk equal to that of a 70‑year‑old.
 A number of tools exist to help determine who is reasonable to test.

 Prevention

-Lifestyle prevention of osteoporosis is in many aspects the inverse of the potentially modifiable risk factors.
+Lifestyle prevention of osteoporosis is, in many aspects, the inverse of the potentially modifiable risk factors.
 As tobacco smoking and high alcohol intake have been linked with osteoporosis, smoking cessation and moderation of alcohol intake are commonly recommended as ways to help prevent it.

 In people with coeliac disease adherence to a gluten-free diet decreases the risk of developing osteoporosis and increases bone density.
-The diet must ensure optimal calcium intake (of at least one gram daily) and measuring vitamin D levels is recommended, and to take specific supplements if necessary.
+The diet must ensure optimal calcium intake (of at least one gram daily), and measuring vitamin D levels is recommended, and taking specific supplements if necessary.

+Osteoporosis can affect nearly 1 in 3 women, and the bone loss is the most rapid within the first 2–3 years after menopause.
+This can be prevented by menopause hormone therapy, or MHT, which is meant to prevent bone loss and the degradation of the bone microarchitecture and is noted to reduce the risk of fractures in bones by 20-30%.
+However, MHT has been linked to safety concerns, so it is not generally recommended.
+As far as management goes with this potentially limiting disease, some practices can and should be implemented within the daily lifestyle.
+For example, it would be beneficial if the individual with osteoporosis refrained from consuming excess alcohol and avoided smoking.
+These individuals should also be intentional about intaking an adequate amount of protein, calcium, and vitamin D. If the woman has an even higher risk of fracture, managing this may require therapy.
+Generally, the recommended treatment to prevent a decrease in bone mineral density is physical activity.
+Exercise is sometimes the best medicine.
+Resistance training is the most recommended method of physical activity, but that can come in multiple forms.
+High intensity and high impact training is shown to be extremely beneficial in improving bone health and the most effective in improving, maintaining bone density in the lower spine and femur.
+Although these types of exercises are safe for postmenopausal women, there may still be a need for supervision and precautionary measures.